 The thoughts that you’re experiencing often manifest into physical symptoms.
 Our bodies hold stress, so physical signs can appear before our emotions catch up.
 Physical signs can include tense or sore muscles, sweating, restless sleep, hair loss, a weakened immune system, and even more.
 If you’re experiencing these symptoms in any sort of frequency, then there’s an issue that needs to be addressed.

 Toxic workplaces disrupt our peace of mind.
 If you’re stressing about your security, happiness, and performance constantly, then that’s not normal.
 When you’re spending most of your day trying to wrap your mind around what’s going on at work, you’re likely not able to focus on your job.
 This is both unhealthy for you and bad for your career.

 What a Toxic Workplace Looks Like

 There’s a difference between a tough job and a toxic workplace.
 A tough job might have stressful days and disagreements, but they aren’t ever the norm.
-Toxic workplaces are plagued by poor leadership, a lack of enthusiasm, constant employee burnout and high turnover, nonexistent communication, and gossip and rumors.
+Toxic workplaces are plagued by poor leadership, a lack of enthusiasm, constant employee burnout and high turnover, and nonexistent communication, and gossip and rumours.
+Many such places don’t have a well-documented Standard Operating Procedure for the workplace or if they do have, it may not be duly followed.
+You might face multiple violations of workplace codes and ethics by people to pursue their evil interests.
 If you are constantly needing to defend yourself or struggling to understand what is required of you or your work, these are clear signs that there are problems.